samsrf/samsrf/README.md

 ## LATEST UPDATES

 ### Version 6.21 (??-??-2019)
-Started on SamoaSrf add-on for Octave support (DSS) Added prf_contour back as it had been missing since version 6.04 (DSS) Fixed incorrect assignment of default inputs in samsrf_backproj_prf (DSS) Fixed bug with display functionality in prf_predict_timecourse (DSS) Fixed bug with loading paths when no file is defined (DSS) TESTING GITHUB LINK!!!
+Added prf_contour back as it had been missing since version 6.04 (DSS) Added square tesselation to searchlight backprojection (SuSt) Fixed incorrect assignment of default inputs in samsrf_backproj_prf (DSS) Fixed bug with display functionality in prf_predict_timecourse (DSS) Fixed bug with loading paths when no file is defined (DSS) Fixed bug with samsrf_heatmap_del not having square axes (DSS) Started on SamoaSrf add-on for Octave support (DSS) TESTING GITHUB LINK!!!
 (DSS)

 ### Version 6.20 (15-08-2019)